billbuchanan/trust4futures/workshop_04/README.md

 # Workshop 4

-The fourth workshop is on 4 June 2025 at 10 am (CET).
+The fourth workshop was on 4 June 2025 at 10 am (CET).
 If you are registered on Moodle, the link is [here](https://moodlecommunity.napier.ac.uk/course/view.php?id=960).

 ## 10-11am (CET) Zero Knowledge Proofs and Fully Homomorphic Encryption